marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ***Applying the Saltykov method***

-To derive the actual 3D population of grain sizes using the Saltykov method (Saltykov 1967), we need to call the function ```derive3D```as follows:
+To derive the actual 3D population of grain sizes using the Saltykov method (Saltykov, 1967; Sahagian and Proussevitch, 1998), we need to call the function ```derive3D```as follows:

 ```python
 >>> derive3D(diameters, numbins=14)